Bob-Zimmerman/CPAPI-Stats/README.md

 This data came from my attempts to optimize my API calls for some development.
 The VMs are running in VirtualBox on a macpro5,1 with two Xeon X5675 processors, 96 GB of 1066 MHz DDR3 RAM, and a 2 TB Western Digital Blue SATA SSD.

+The 2200 has been modified.
+I gave it 8 GB of RAM and replaced its spinning hard drive with a 400 GB Intel S3700 SSD.
+The processor supports Hyperthreading, but it is disabled in the firmware, the firmware controls are locked behind a password, and I haven't bothered with cracking that password yet.

 On the VMs, I used this script:
 ```
 #!/usr/bin/env bash